Parallel and Perpendicular

 Parallel lines never intersect and have matching direction; perpendicular lines intersect at right angles.

-Why is Parallel and Perpendicular important?
+What is the Parallel and Perpendicular formula?

 How Parallel and Perpendicular Connects to Other Ideas